sovon-mitro/blackout-offensive-security/README.md

 The obtained session was examined to verify the level of access and identify the compromised system.

 Identity Verification

 Server username: root

 Shell Verification

 uid=0(root) gid=0(root)

 Target Information
+Attribute	Result
-Computer     : metasploitable.localdomain
+Hostname	metasploitable.localdomain
-OS           : Ubuntu 8.04
+Operating System	Ubuntu 8.04
-Architecture : i686
+Architecture	i686
+Privilege	Root
+UID	0

 The evidence demonstrates that the controlled exploitation resulted in root-level access to the laboratory target.